 Catering can be one way for traditional restaurateurs to improve revenue.
-When you already have a kitchen, dedicated patrons and a successful menu, adding the additional operational strategy can be a big but beneficial change.
+When you already have a kitchen, dedicated patrons and a successful menu, adding the additional operational strategy can be a significant yet beneficial change.

 Benefits of Restaurant Catering

-Catering is another way to bring customers inside your establishment, and it’s also a way to increase your exposure outside your four walls.
-When you cater off-site events, people who have never visited your restaurant get the chance to try your food for the first time, be impressed, and become regulars.
+Improved exposure.
+Catering is another way to bring customers inside your establishment,.
+It’s also a good way to increase your exposure outside of your four walls.
+When you cater off-site events, people who have never visited your restaurant get the chance to try your food for the first time, be impressed and become regulars.

+Enhanced Image.
 Catering lets customers know that you want to serve them as best as you can, in whatever way you can.
 When customers have a number of ways to receive the food they love, often your reputation improves automatically.
-Keep in mind, however, that existing customers will call on your catering services because they love what you already offer.
+However, it's important to keep in mind that existing customers will call on your catering services because they love what you already offer.
 Do not take on more than you can handle or compromise on quality, or you could end up worse off than you began.

 Choosing a Catering Style